-Josh Malcolm joined the continued family in 2016 and has since served in two different roles.
-He first came on board with the Education Technology team as an instructional technology coordinator and recently transitioned to CEU administrator for continued’s PhysicalTherapy.com.
+Josh Malcolm joined the Continued family in 2016 and has since served in two different roles.
+He first came on board with the Education Technology team as an instructional technology coordinator and transitioned to CEU administrator and assistant editor for Continued’s PhysicalTherapy.com.

 In his current role, Malcolm works with the accrediting bodies within the physical therapy profession to ensure PhysicalTherapy.com’s courses are approved across all 50 states.

-From a personal standpoint, I joined continued when my wife was being treated for cancer.
-The flexibility of working from home allowed me to be there with her and our daughter during what would be her final months.
-When she passed, the company really rallied around me with no hesitation, and I realized how much we all care about each other.
+From a personal standpoint, I joined Continued when a loved one was going through treatments for cancer.
+The flexibility of working from home allowed me to be available during what would be the final months.
+The company really rallied around me with no hesitation, and I realized how much we all care about each other.
 Even [company co-founder and owner] Aimee LaCalle reached out personally to me.
+During the time of healing and growth as a widower, a single parent, and embracing love again, the Continued family has been in my corner without hesitation, being my biggest fans every step of the way.
+It’s not just me either.
+This is the standard here!
 Family is not a loose term with this group.

 What is your favorite company memory?